-International Migratory Bird Day (IMBD), PIF’s keystone education and outreach program, is the only international education program that highlights and celebrates the migration of nearly 350 species of migratory birds between nesting habitats in North America and non-breeding grounds in Latin America, Mexico, and the Caribbean.
+World Migratory Bird Day (WMBD), PIF’s keystone education and outreach program, is the only international education program that highlights and celebrates the migration of nearly 350 species of migratory birds between nesting habitats in North America and non-breeding grounds in Latin America, Mexico, and the Caribbean.

 Each year IMBD explores a different aspect of migratory birds and their conservation and reaches youth and adults across the Western Hemisphere through festivals, education programs, the media, presentations, and more.

 World Migratory Bird Day officially takes place on the second Saturday in May (May 9, 2020) and the second Saturday in October (October 10, 2020) to accommodate arrival on breeding and non-breeding grounds.
 However, we encourage everyone to celebrate when it works best for them and the birds and now have activities, programs, and events year-round.
 Because of the current COVID-19 situation, we will be hosting virtual activities.
 Learn more about World Migratory BIRD DAY LIVE.

 WMBD is coordinated by Environment for the Americas (EFTA), which works to incorporate PIF.
 For more information, visit our website at migratorybirdday.org and contact EFTA at firstname.lastname@example.org

 The 2020 World Migratory Bird Day conservation theme, Birds Connect Our World, focuses on the tracking technologies used to explore the routes of migratory birds across the globe, and how this knowledge is used to inform conservation.
 We follow the journeys of 12 selected migratory bird species, explore the ways we track their migrations, examine the threats they face along the way, and highlight the communities on the ground that are working to protect them.

 Visit the World Migratory Bird Day website for more information.